Holistic Utility Preference Learning for Listwise Alignment: Proposed Methodology

 \textbf{Normalized Discounted Cumulative Gain.} For a data point $(x, \mathbf{y}, \mathbf{s})$, NDCG can be written as:

-here $q(y_j)$ is the ranking position of $y_j$ with respect to $\hat{\mathbf{s}}_{\theta}$ and $q^*(y_j)$ is the ranking position of $y_j$ with respect to $\mathbf{s}$.
-NDCG assigns gains of $2^{s_j} - 1$ based on the relevance score $s_j$ of each response $y_j$.
-It also applies discount factors ${\log_2(1 + q(y_j))}$, where $q(y_j)$ is the ranking position of $y_j$.
-This discounting mechanism assigns higher weights to elements at the top of the ranking.
+Here $q(y_j)$ and $q^*(y_j)$ denote the ranking positions of $y_j$ with respect to $\hat{\mathbf{s}}_{\theta}$ and $\mathbf{s}$, respectively.
+NDCG assigns gains of $2^{s_j} - 1$ based on the score $s_j$ of each response $y_j$.
+It also applies discount factors ${\log_2(1 + q(y_j))}$ to each response according to its rank $q(y_j)$.
+This discount assigns higher weights to elements at the top of the ranking.
 Consequently, NDCG effectively accounts for the varying importance of responses at different ranking positions.

-However, the computation method for NDCG involves a sorting process that renders the metric non-differentiable with respect to the ranking position $q(y_j)$.
+However, the required sorting operation in NDCG makes it non-differentiable with respect to ranking positions $q(y_j)$.

 \textbf{Differentiable Normalized Discounted Cumulative Gain.} In this work, we introduce the \textit{Differentiable Normalized Discounted Cumulative Gain} (diffNDCG), which reformulates NDCG using a differentiable sorting mechanism.
 We first reformulate Eq. \ref{eq:cal_ndcg}: let $d=q(y_j)$ and $\psi(d,\mathbf{s},\hat{\mathbf{s}}_{\theta})=s_j$,